rdankhara/git-demo/readMe.txt

 # branching commands
 `git branch` command will list all the branches in your current project

+`git checkout -b name-of-branch` will create new branch with name name-of-branch

+`git checkout name-of-branch` will switch to branch name-of-branch

 `git branch -M main` to change git name of git branch